FigSystems/dpt/doc/spec.md

 ### DPTBUILDs

-For convenience in the process of generating packages, one can write an DPTUILD file, which is very similar to Arch Linux's PKGBUILDs.
+For convenience in the process of generating packages, one can write an DPTBUILD file, which is very similar to Arch Linux's PKGBUILDs.
 Not all features are supported.
 The currently defined variables/functions in DPTBUILDs are

 - `pkgname`
 - `pkgver`